 Conduct the affairs of the Local League and execute the rules and policies established by Little League and the Board of Directors.

-Establish and convene regularly scheduled Board Meetings.

-Oversee player evaluations, tryouts and player drafts with assistance from the Division Convenors.
+Oversee player evaluations, tryouts, and player drafts with assistance from the Division Convenors.

 Perform the duties of the President in the absence or disability of the President.
 When so acting, the Vice-President of Administration shall have all the powers of that office.